Evertras/simple-homemanager/03-explain-inputs.md

 good to look at, but **be careful not to get lost in them**.
 Save them for later to revisit as you become more familiar with Nix things.

+_If you don't understand these sections the first time, that's fine.
+Come back to it later for reference as you tinker more.
+The important takeaway for you here is that these things exist as concepts to refer to later._

 ## What is a flake?

 The term "flake" plays off Nix's logo of a snowflake.
 There's no deeper